liamca/medical-ner-search/README.md

 ![Medical NER Example using cTAKES](https://raw.githubusercontent.com/liamca/medical-ner-search/master/medical_ner_example.png)

 ## Extracting Medical Entities from Content and Apply Entities to Azure Search
-The next step will be to take the content and run it through cTAKES to get the medical entities where are then applied to the [Azure Search Index](https://docs.microsoft.com/en-us/azure/search/search-create-index-dotnet).
+The next step will be to take update the Azure Search index schema by adding some new fields that will hold the new medical entities and then take the content and run it through cTAKES to get the medical entities where are then applied to the [Azure Search Index](https://docs.microsoft.com/en-us/azure/search/search-create-index-dotnet).

 ### Running the Demo Code
 NOTE: This step requires you to have a valid UMLS account as outlined above.